Ethiopian food is a fun, flavorful mix of just about every taste and texture you can imagine.

 Niter kibbeh (sometimes spelled kibe) is a staple ingredient in Ethiopian cuisine, and every cook’s go-to cooking oil.

-A simple blend of clarified butter and spices, niter kibe is the foundation of many traditional meals – giving them a nutty, fragrant flavor that adds depth to any dish.
+A simple blend of clarified butter and spices, niter kibe is the foundation of many traditional meals.

 Clarifying butter can sound intimidating to beginner cooks, but it’s surprisingly easy.